 The LBPT 'fleet' can at last boast inclusion of a standard Routemaster.
 Very original in appearance RM140 is being acquired by a membership fundraising appeal.
 Seen here at Wisley during the 2012 big event

 LTE bought three of these Willowbrook bodied AEC Reliances in 1961 to test the dual-entrance/exit concept but their tenure was not a very long one and they were disposed of within a few years going to Chesterfield Corporation.
 Acquired from there many years ago RW3 is now the only survivor.
 Its current owners have very nicely restored it and placed it on long-term loan to the LBPT collection

-RT2657 was exiled to France in about 1965 for display in the Paris Transport Museum which has very recently donated it to the LBPT.
+RT2657 was exiled to France in about 1965 for display in the Paris Transport Museum which, in 2013 donated it to the LBPT.
 It adds an early RT3 bodied example to the 'fleet'

 ......................and here's a trio of visitors to the event, all of which are true seniors in the league of London bus preservation:-